 - Rest your soul on White Beach in Boracay

-How does the 3 weeks Philippines tour run in detail?
+How does the 3 weeks Philippines itinerary run in detail?

 It is best to book your flight so that you arrive in Manila at night or early in the morning to take full advantage of the day.
 Unfortunately you can’t avoid jet lag, but hey, we are in the Philippines – so let’s go on an adventure!